cwchentw/lightweight-cms/content/tip/sections-and-posts.md

 ## Use Layouts other than Sections and Posts

 It is unlikely theme creators can produce extra layouts in advance to fulfill unseen needs.
-Therefore, mdcms allows site owners to write custom pages instead of regular posts.
+Therefore, Lightweight CMS allows site owners to write custom pages instead of regular posts.
 Because of limited page size, we won't review the details to create custom pages here.

 ## Write a Web Application instead of a Post